tjsrbkR/tjsrbkR/README.md

 - 👋 Hi, I’m @sun kyu
 - 👀 I’m interested in ...
-JS,HTML,CSS
+React,TypeScript
-- 🌱 I’m currently learning ...React
+- 🌱 I’m currently learning ...JS,HTML,CSS

 <!---
 tjsrbkR/tjsrbkR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.